sora-xor/sora-docs/src/tbc.md

 DOT and KSM tokens held in reserves by the token bonding curve will be used to make a bid for a subsequent parachain slot for the SORA ecosystem.

-[**Double rewards**](https://medium.com/polkaswap/pswap-rewards-part-2-the-sora-token-bonding-curve-70fab4c3f1b8) **will be given to users who buy XOR with KSM and DOT**, as these two currencies are crucial for the SORA Network.
+[**Double rewards**](https://medium.com/polkaswap/pswap-rewards-part-2-the-sora-token-bonding-curve-70fab4c3f1b8) **will be given to users who buy XOR with KSM and DOT**, as these two currencies are crucial for the SORA network.